dopamine/lateralstories/call-for-participants.md

 People of Design,

-I need your help creating a place to share career stories from across the design industry.
+This project needs YOUR help to continue collecting and sharing career stories from across the design industry.

-I especially want to focus on stories of people who came to the field of design in some lateral way, or perhaps later in life: folk who never went to design school, or those who switched professions to pursue a career in design.

 ### Can YOU help?

+We're looking to speak to people who came to the field of design in some lateral way, or perhaps later in life: folk who never went to design school, or those who switched professions to pursue a career in design.

 If you fit the above description, please consider being part of this project!
 All it involves is sharing your career story which will be published on this site in an interview format.